-Overall we expect that further progress on our Strategic Way Forward will be reflected in our key performance indicators in the 2017/2018 fiscal year.
-However, it must be kept in mind that the economic climate is marked by great uncertainty and as a result sales and earnings in large parts of our materials and components businesses may be subject to short-term fluctuations.
+Overall we expect that further operating progress in our segments will be reflected in our key performance indicators in fiscal 2018 / 2019.
+However, it must be kept in mind that sales and earnings in many parts of our materials and components businesses may be subject to short-term fluctuations.
 Uncertainties surrounding the economic conditions have increased recently.
-These uncertainties arise among other things from geopolitical flashpoints and also the global economic situation and concern
+These uncertainties arise among other things from geopolitical flashpoints and the global economic situation and concern in particular

-- the performance of the Chinese economy as a key factor for global growth and as an important sales market
+- the slowing growth of the Chinese economy as a key factor for global growth and as an important sales market

-- the impacts of the exit negotiations following the Brexit referendum on economic growth in Europe, on exports and on future investment – above all in the UK itself but also in the other countries of Europe; also the conflict in the euro zone regarding Italy’s proposed budget and increasing concerns about the country’s financial stability
+- the outcome of the Brexit negotiations on economic growth in Europe, on exports and on future investment – above all in the UK itself but also in the other countries of Europe; also the conflict in the euro zone regarding Italy’s proposed budget and increasing concerns about the country’s financial stability

 - the volatility and level of raw material prices as an important cost factor in our materials businesses and as a key factor for our plant engineering customers in the award of major projects